mrc-ide/RTSS-CE/README.md

 Strategic resource allocation to maximize the impact of malaria response.

 ## Objectives
-:one: To evaluate the relative cost-effectiveness and related uncertainty of introducing the RTS,S compared to scale-up of existing malaria interventions especially in settings where scale up of conventional interventions has not been achieved or where there is a risk of coverage slipping as the vaccine is being introduced, including addressing parameters such as variation by vaccine delivery mode across different settings (EPI, seasonal, hybrid).
+:one: To evaluate the relative cost-effectiveness and related uncertainty of introducing the RTS,S compared to scale-up of existing malaria interventions especially in settings where scale up of conventional interventions has not been achieved or where there is a risk of coverage slipping as the vaccine is being introduced, including addressing parameters such as variation by vaccine delivery mode across different settings (age-based, seasonal).

    - As part of a threshold analysis: what is the minimum cost per fully vaccinated child to make the vaccine cost-effective compared to scaling existing malaria interventions for a given country setting?